-$$M{ij} = -5.830 - 0.728 D{ij} + 0.676 P_i + 0.620 P_j$$
+$$M{ij} = -5.830 - 0.728D{ij} + 0.676P_i + 0.620P_j$$

-(-5.604) (-10.999) (16.567) (15.189) $R^2 = 0.61$ $F = 332.175$ governorate to another.
-The coefficient of multiple determination (R^2) is 0.61, and all of the parameter estimates are highly significant at better than the one percent level.
+(-5.604) (-10.999) (16.567) (15.189)

+$$R^2 = 0.61 \qquad F = 332.175$$

-The estimation results of the basic gravity model show that the variables of distance and population of origin and destination gevernorates do a very good job in explaining migration from one
+The estimation results of the basic gravity model show that the variables of distance and population of origin and destination gevernorates do a very good job in explaining migration from one governorate to another.
+The coefficient of multiple determination (R^2) is 0.61, and all of the parameter estimates are highly significant at better than the one- percent level.

 The result of negative and significant distance coefficient in the migration equation means that moving costs, which distance is proxy, are an important deterrent to migration between Egyptian governorates.
 The greater the distance between governorates (i) and (j), the lower is likely to be the number of persons moving from (i) to (j).
-This finding strongly support many earlier studies concerned with developed and less developed countries that found distance as the major determinant of the spatial allocation of migrants(4).
+This finding strongly supports many earlier studies concerned with developed and less developed countries that found distance as the major determinant of the spatial allocation of migrants(4).

-Distance elasticity measures the percentage change in migration flow from governorate (i) to (j) that results from a one - percent change in the distance between (i) and (i)(5).
-The coefficient of distance in the above migration equation suggests that a one percent increase in the distance between governorate of origin (i) and destination (j) results in (-0.728) decrees in migration flow from (i) to (i).
-The estimated elasticity of the distance variable in this study is similar to the findings of Greenwood and Sweetland (1972) and Sahota (1969).
-In studying the determinants of internal migration, Greenwood and Sweetland (1972) have found a distance elasticity of (-0.70) for the United States, Sahota has found it (-0.79) for Brazil.
-Another study by Greenwood (1969) estimated a distance elasticity of (-1.06) for Egypt.
+Distance elasticity measures the percentage change in migration flow from governorate (i) to (j) that results from a onepercent change in the distance between (i) and (i)(5).
+The coefficient of distance in the above migration equation suggests that a one percent increase in the distance between governorate of origin (i) and destination (j) results in (-0.728) decrease in migration flow from (i) to (j) The estimated elasticity of the distance variable in this study is similar to the findings of Greenwood and Sweetland (1972) and Sahota (1969).
+In studying the determinants of internal migration, Greenwood and Sweetland (1972) have found a distance elasticity of (-0.70) for the United States, Sahota has found it (-0.79) for Brazil, Another study by Greenwood (1969) estimated a distance elasticity of (-1.06) for Egypt.
 Comparing Greenwood's estimate of distance elasticity and the estimate of distance elasticity in this study (-0.728), we find a noticeable decline in elasticity over time in Egypt.
 This decline could be attributed to the following reasons: (1) The transportation and communication systems are improved and expanded over time.
 (2) Education and income levels of people rose over time, which lower moving costs.

 The parameter estimates of population of both the origin and destination variables are positive, as expected, and highly significant.
-This suggest that the populations of both the origin and destination governorates are important determinants of governorate migration in Egypt.
+This suggests that the populations of both the origin and destination governorates are important determinants of governorate migration in Egypt.
 These results are consistent with Greenwood's (1969) conclusion that migrants in Egypt come from and go to governorates with large population.
 The elasticities of population of both the origin and the destination are less than one and quite similar.
 The response of migration to both origin and destination population is inelastic.
 A one percent increase in population of origin (destination) governorate results in 0.68 (0.62) percent increase in migration flow from (i) to (j).

 The modified gravity model shown in equation (6) also has been estimated by least square method using the double-logarithm form.
-The parameter estimates and their associated t-ratios are shown in table (3).
+The parameter estimates and their associated tratios are shown in table (2).
 The coefficient of multiple determination (R^2) is reasonably high (0.66).
-All of the parameter estimates except that of Y_i and E_i are significant at better than the one percent level.
+All of the parameter estimates except that of Y_i and E_i are significant at better than the one-percent level.